chc-database/data/docs/recording_people.md

 - ```end_month``` : Records the ending year of the relationship.
 - ```end_day``` : Records the ending year of the relationship.
 - ```note``` : Records any additional information about the relationship.
-- ```source``` : Records the source in which the relationship is attested to.
+- ```source``` : Records the source in which the relationship is attested.

 #### NOTE ON COLLECTING PRESENT_AT RELATIONSHIPS
 {: .no_toc }

-As historical sources may not include all of this data, it is important to adapt one's spreadsheet to fit the nature of the source for the sake of efficient.
+As historical sources may not include all of this data, it is important to adapt one's spreadsheet to fit the nature of the source for the sake of efficiency.
 When entering data, make it clear in table headings which kind of data is being collected in the column.

-In the CHCD, geography is controlled by allowing only institutions and events to have geographic locations.
-For more on this design choice, see [Database Design](/docs/database_design/) and [Geography](/docs/geography/).
-Thus, while persons do not have direct geography, it is usually best practice to include geographic information when recording data.
-If collected in a clean manner, it can be integrated into the database's controlled geography system.

-Also, remmeber to use placeholder institutions when a person is present in a location, but is not institutionally affiliated.
+Please remember, in the CHCD, geography is controlled by allowing only institutions and events to have geographic locations (For more on this design choice, see [Database Design](/docs/database_design/) and [Geography](/docs/geography/).
+As such, persons are not directly linked to geographic nodes in the database.
+Due to this, one should use placeholder institutions when a person is present in a location, but is not institutionally affiliated.
 For more on the correct formatting of placeholder institutions, see [Placeholder Institutions](/docs/geography/#placeholder-institutions).

 #### EXAMPLE HEADER FORMAT
 {: .no_toc }